Groundnut Soup (Spicy Nigerian Peanut Stew)

 - Salt to taste

-- Next, toast the peanuts in a pan, stiring continuously over low heat, till the nuts turn toasty in color.
+Next, toast the peanuts in a pan, stirring continuously over low heat, till the nuts turn toasty in color.
 It should take about 15- 25 minutes depending on how hot the pan is.

-- In a blender, food processor, mortar and pestle, , grind the peanuts into a rough powder, be mindful not to blend into a butter (it really doesn't hurt if it is blended to a butter, this is just how I learned to do it.
+In a blender, food processor, mortar and pestle, grind the peanuts into a rough powder.
+Be mindful not to blend into a butter (it really doesn't hurt if blended to a butter, this is just how I learned to do it).

-Please let me know if you tried this Spicy Nigerian Peanut Stew recipe and if you are looking for other stew recipes, why don’t you check out the Spinach Stew: Yoruba Style recipe or the Nigerian Eggplant/Garden Egg Stew
+Please let me know if you tried this groundnut soup/peanut stew recipe and if you are looking for other stew recipes, why don’t you check out the Spinach Stew: Yoruba Style recipe or the Nigerian Eggplant/Garden Egg Stew